-- Personal property, like you car, jewelry, and furniture;
+- Personal property, like cars, jewelry, and furniture;

-- Real estate, like your home (although the way your real estate is titled might take it out of your estate);
+- Real estate, like a home (although the way your real estate is titled might take it out of the estate);

 - Money, including bank accounts, life insurance policies, stocks and bonds, retirement accounts, and pensions.